lehenbauer/karls_chatgpt_helpers/README.md

 gptshell is an interactive program that solicits user input and enables an interactive conversation with ChatGPT.
 You might think of it as a command line equivalent of the ChatGPT dialog page at https://chat.openai.com/.

+We think the conversations people have with gpt-3.5, gpt-4, etc, for example when writing software, will be important pieces of documentation, the preserving of which may be valuable going foward.
+For instance you might take a conversation you had with gpt-3.5, your pompts and its, and ask gpt-4 to look it over and see if it sees any bugs, oddities, or improvements in can make.  gpt-4 said it thinks this is a good idea.

 When you fire up gptshell, you get a prompt:
 ```
 gpt>